-In 2021, more people than ever before began leveraging the power of business intelligence and data to grow their businesses.
+In 2023, more people than ever before began leveraging the power of business intelligence and data to grow their businesses.
 With the rise of new, affordable, and easy-to-use tools, business owners began to dabble more with data.
-In addition to the introduction of new tools, more blog posts, case studies, and white papers on data science and business intelligence were published last year than ever before.
+In addition to introducing new tools, more blog posts, case studies, and white papers on data science and business intelligence were published last year than ever before.

 With this in mind, the question you must ask yourself is this:

-If you didn’t do much with data in 2020, it might seem like an intimidating question to ask—but it doesn’t have to be.
-There are a lot of simple ways to use data to spark business growth.
+If you didn’t do much with data in 2023, it might seem intimidating to ask—but it doesn’t have to be.
+There are many simple ways to use data to spark business growth.

 In this blog post, we’re outlining four: